 Trojan Family Magazine recently put a spotlight on arts education in Los Angeles, as championed by a number of USC educators, including USC Thornton faculty and alumni.

 The article, “The Trojans Bringing Arts Education Back to Kids and Schools,” points to Peter Webster, Thornton’s Scholar-in-Residence and Vice Dean of Division of Scholarly & Professional Studies, as an innovator in the field of music education.
-Under Webster, the Music Teaching & Learning department recently launched new master’s degrees in Community Music and K-12 Contemporary Teaching Practice, emphasizing ideas in music education that respond to California student’s evolving interests and needs.
+Under Webster, the Music Teaching & Learning department recently launched a new master’s degree in Community Music, emphasizing ideas in music education that respond to California student’s evolving interests and needs.

 “These new degrees are so important for helping to improve what we hope to be the cultural climate of music in the schools, by basically changing the paradigm,” Webster said.
 “We’ll be graduating people who will have an extraordinary impact in California.”